Odd News Roundup: Thai hotel sets Guinness world record with largest Negroni cocktail; Athletics-Buzzer-beater: Runner completes 100-mile race with zero seconds to spare | Science-Environment

 Athletics-Buzzer-beater: Runner completes 100-mile race with zero seconds to spare

-Canada's Zheng Xiao Hui was the 83rd and final endurance runner to finish the grueling Whistler Alpine Meadows 100-mile race but there were only smiles after he crossed the line to beat the cut-off time with zero seconds to spare.
-The 161-kilometer race takes runners through two major mountains in Canada's Whistler valley with over 9,000 meters of elevation gain and temperatures dropping dangerously close to zero degrees in the alpine regions.
+Canada's Zheng Xiao Hui was the 83rd and final endurance runner to finish the gruelling Whistler Alpine Meadows 100-mile race but there were only smiles after he crossed the line to beat the cut-off time with zero seconds to spare.
+The 161-kilometre race takes runners through two major mountains in Canada's Whistler valley with over 9,000 metres of elevation gain and temperatures dropping dangerously close to zero degrees in the alpine regions.

 (With inputs from agencies.)